adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 Regarding the tip on mixing a mock and a fake, here's an example on why it may be a bad sign: Suppose you have a class `System` for low-level system operations.
 In particular, it does file and I/O operations.
-And suppose you want to out how your code uses `System` to do I/O, and you just want the file operations to work normally.
+And suppose you want to test how your code uses `System` to do I/O, and you just want the file operations to work normally.
 If you mock out the entire `System` class, you'll have to provide a fake implementation for the file operation part, which suggests that